-After I retire, can I take a job with a private employer?
+After I retire, can I take a job with a private employer (non-WRS participating employer)?

 As a retiree, you can work in private employment and your benefits administered by ETF (retirement and health/life insurance) will not change.

 After I retire, when can I take a job that is covered by the WRS?